coraliecarlson/small_retail_biz/README.md

 ## Google Sheet Analysis

 -The outputs were imported into [Google Sheets](https://docs.google.com/spreadsheets/d/1YxHu60qwivQvLwmKJlBXo6i-vKKmBbSIG96tPz15660/edit?usp=sharing) for comparison and to determine percent change by year and by five years.
+-The results of that analysis can be found in the outputs folder:
+  -'Google_Sheets_county_counts.csv.zip'
+  -'Google_Sheets_state_counts.csv'
+  -'Google_Sheets_county_counts.csv'

 ## Re-using the analysis